Eight Silly Songs From the 1950s and 1960s

 What Year Was It When You Were a Teenager?

-Ah, for many of us, we were either teens or pre-teens in the 50s and 60s, and some of the crazy songs we listened to had our parents shaking their heads in wonderment or disbelief.
+Many of us, were either teens or pre-teens in the 50s and 60s, and some of the crazy songs we listened to had our parents shaking their heads in wonderment or disbelief.

 "What's become of the youth?" they cried.
 "How can they listen to such nonsense?"